Harshil8136/chess-game/lib/PLAC_AND_AUDIT.md

 Every non-API navigation inside the dashboard is intercepted:

 1. **Access Evaluation:** The middleware checks the PLAC map.
-2. **Synchronous Transition:** The user is either allowed to load the page or intercepted and bounced to a `403` error screen.
+2. **Synchronous Transition:** The user is either allowed to load the page or bounced to a `403` error screen.
 3. **Ghost Telemetry:** The middleware fires an async `ctx.waitUntil()` task pushing an `action: 'view'` ledger entry.

-Crucially, the `details` payload contains `granted: boolean`.
-This allows Devs to scan the audit table for `granted: false` to instantly uncover if a staff member was repeatedly attempting to access `/dashboard/settings` or restricted endpoints, providing holistic behavioral monitoring beyond just successful database mutations.
+The `details` payload contains `granted: boolean`.
+This allows Devs to scan the audit table for `granted: false` to instantly uncover repeated unauthorized access attempts.